umami-hep/salt/docs/setup.md

         docker://gitlab-registry.cern.ch/atlas-flavor-tagging-tools/algorithms/salt:latest
     ```

-    Once you've pulled the image locally, you can run it with
+    Once you have the image locally, you can run it with

     ```bash
     singularity exec -ce --nv --bind $PWD \